stefanvanberkum/gcnn-cut-selector/README.md

 configurations.

 _Note._ When using GPU for TensorFlow, if many memory errors occur during model training, consider reducing the batch size.
 If there are just a few, the algorithm will skip these batches that are too large.
+Moreover, when training the models sequentially, it seems that GPU memory can get clogged, so restarting your computer and rerunning from the part that yields errors might help too.

 ### Command line